Knotx/knotx/documentation/src/main/wiki/KnotxTuning.md

         at sun.rmi.transport.tcp.TCPTransport$AcceptLoop.run(TCPTransport.java:372)
         at java.lang.Thread.run(Thread.java:748)
 ```
-Which means that Knot.x tried to open more connections than the OS allows - Knot.x is no longer able to work after such exception.
+This warning means that Knot.x tried to open more connections than the OS allows.